-Covid Update: (Some of) the boys are back in town
+Covid Update: All the boys (and girls) are back in town

 We’re delighted to welcome back from furlough two of our Conservation Officers, Jonny Grey in the north and Rob Mungovan in the east, both immediately on the hoof.
 Jonny is working on a project funded through Yorkshire Water’s Biodiversity Fund to improve tributaries of the Aire, Nidd and Wharfe (the TROUT Project, Tackling Resilience On Underperforming Tributaries).
 This week, Rob will put 80 tonnes of gravel into the River Mel with some judicious tree felling to let light onto the riverbanks, in partnership with the River Mel Restoration Group, to improve spawning habitat for this Cam tributary’s trout and its water voles.